 Updating configuration

-Clients can update the configuration via the updateConfig method both at startup (before voiceClient.start() is called) and during runtime.
+Clients can update the configuration via the updateConfig method both at startup (before voiceClient.connect() is called) and during runtime.

 The updateConfig method takes a configuration array as an argument and can be provided either a partial or a full configuration array.